ExtremeNetworksSA/-DEPRECATED--XIQ_Wing_location_migration/readme.md

 Once proceeding to create in XIQ you will be asked for your XIQ login credentials.
 > NOTE: you can by pass this section by entering a valid API Token to line 18 of the XIQ_wing_migrate.py script
 >  - if the added token isn't valid you will see the script fail to gather location tree info with a HTTP Status Code: 401

+XIQ now requires that sites have a country code set.
+If the rf-domain(building) is to be created under an existing site that does not have a country code set, the script will update the sites country using the country code set in the rf-domain.
+>NOTE: When the script runs this update, the address field will be wiped if anything is set.
 ### Messages
 As Site Groups, Sites, buildings, and floors are created, messages will appear in the terminal window.
 If a location exists with the same name a message will be displayed that the locations was found and will be used.
 > NOTE: XIQ requires that each Site Group, Site, and building have their own unique name.
 Floors within a building also have to have their own unique name.